 Program Type Program Description Accelerated College Credit Programs, as described in s.1007.27(1), F.S.
 Please note - These programs often have rigorous eligibility requirements, such as GPA.
 Accelerated college credit programs, as described in s.1007.27(1), F.S., include dual enrollment and early admission, advanced placement, credit by examination, the International Baccalaureate (IB) program and the Advanced International Certificate of Education (AICE) program.
 Please note: Available courses and programs for dual enrollment will vary by school district.
-Early College Programs Dual Enrollment.
-Section, 1007.273, Florida Statutes.
-Industry Certification Courses Leading to College Credit Available courses and programs for industry certification will vary by school district and may have eligibility requirements.
+Collegiate High School Programs International Baccalaureate (IB) program and the Advanced International Certificate of Education (AICE) program Industry Certification Courses Leading to College Credit Available courses and programs for industry certification will vary by school district and may have eligibility requirements.
 Earn Scholar Designation Enables students to continue working on requirements needed to earn a Scholar diploma designation.
 Please note - For a student to earn this designation the required statewide testing results cannot be waived.
-Structured Work-Study, Internships or Pre- Apprenticeships Programs that prepare students for employment include a focus on the following skills that promote employability: self-determination and self-advocacy; social interaction; travel training; communication; and independent living.
+Structured Work-Study, Internships or Pre-Apprenticeships Programs that prepare students for employment include a focus on the following skills that promote employability: self-determination and self-advocacy; social interaction; travel training; communication; and independent living.
 Please note, availability will vary by school district; and some programs have an application process, eligibility requirements and/or limited spaces, therefore acceptance may not be guaranteed and planning ahead is critical.
 Program examples: - Project SEARCH - Community-based instruction (CBI) - Community-based vocational education (CBVE) - School-based enterprise (SBE) - Internships - Pre-apprenticeships